 Treatments for Preeclampsia

-As stated above, the only cure for this condition is the delivery of the baby, but this isn’t always possible, particularly if the symptoms of preeclampsia appear earlier than the 20th week.
+As stated above, the only cure for this condition is the delivery of the baby, but this isn’t always possible, particularly if the symptoms appear earlier than the 20th week.
 The best options for formal treatment include resting the body and taking various medications to counter the symptoms.

-Blood pressure-lowering medications and corticosteroids are commonly used to prevent some of the worst symptoms of preeclampsia and help to speed the development process in the infant, if you are preparing for a pre-term birth.
+Blood pressure-lowering medications and corticosteroids are commonly used to prevent some of the worst symptoms of preeclampsia and help to speed the development process in the infant if you are preparing for a pre-term birth.

 How to Prevent Preeclampsia